sumcumo/imagemin-merlin/README.md

 `--dry` is an optional parameter to run Merlin in “dry mode.”
 All changed files can then be inspected under `/tmp/imagemin-merlin`.

-`-ignore` is an optional parameter to let Merlin ignore the specified paths.
+`--ignore` is an optional parameter to let Merlin ignore the specified paths.
 Multiple paths has to be seperated by a comma.

 ### 2b) Set up automatic optimization